What Will Happen to My Yahoo Email Account When I Die?

 Providing Access

 If you want someone to access to your yahoo email, leave instructions about 1) how to log in to the account and 2) what to do with it.
-Yahoo's Terms of Service (TOS) -- that you agreed to when you signed up for your account -- state that when you die, Yahoo will terminate your account and delete your data.
+Yahoo's Terms of Service—that you agreed to when you signed up for your account—state that when you die, Yahoo will terminate your account and delete your data.
 So, giving someone else your user name and password will only work as long as Yahoo thinks you are alive.
 Practically speaking however, it is the only useful way to give someone else access to your account.

 Keeping Your Account Private

 • Delete the account before you die.
-This is not always practical, but it works.
+This isn't always practical, but it works.
 Keep in mind that it will take a while for Yahoo to delete all of the data associated with your account after the account is deleted.
-Yahoo's Data Storage Policy says that your information will stay in its user registration database for approximately 90 days.
+Yahoo's Data Storage Policy says that your information will stay in its user registration database for approximately one month.
 And it stores some of your search data for up to 18 months.

 • Instruct someone you trust to delete the account after you die.
-You can leave login information and someone go into the account and delete it after your death.
+You can leave login information for someone to go into the account and delete it after your death.
 Or you can have your executor notify Yahoo about your death and request that it terminate your account.
-Yahoo has a process for this that requires your executor to send the request in writing, include a document proving his or her authority, and provide a copy of your death certificate.
+Yahoo has a process for this that requires your executor to send the request in writing with a document proving their authority and a copy of your death certificate.

 Instructing Yahoo What to Do With Your Account When You Die